mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 ### Standardising ideation for efficiency

 We used Miro as a place to gather visual evidence accumulated during our audit.
-I chose to create a repeatable ideation canvases we could 'fill in te blanks on' to smoothly move through each issue consistently.
+I chose to create repeatable ideation canvases we could 'fill in te blanks' on to smoothly move through each issue consistently.

 <figure>
     <img src="/_assets/img/case-study__2024__a11y--audit1.jpg" />